MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-onenote-spmt.md

 description: "How to migrate OneNote folder using SPMT."
 ---

-# How to migrate OneNote folders using SPMT
+# How SPMT migrate OneNote folders

-The SharePoint Migration Tool (SPMT) gives you the option on how to migrate your OneNote folders.
+The SharePoint Migration Tool (SPMT) lets you migrate your OneNote folders to Microsoft 365.

-Before migrating your OneNote folders, it is important to understand a little about their file structure.
+But before migrating your OneNote folders, it is important to understand a little about their file structure.

-On a user’s computer, a OneNote Notebook is presented as a normal folder.
+On your computer, a OneNote Notebook is presented as a normal folder.
 For each Notebook, there is a *.onetoc2* file created under the root folder of the Notebook folder.
 You can have as many Notebooks as you want.

 ![OneNote migration setting1](media/onenote-file-1.png)</br></br>